CUSTOMER ANALYTICS2025-11-10

 What is Identity Resolution and How it Works

-More and more businesses online are veering around to the fact that if they have to remain competitive, the one thing that will keep them ahead of the pack is a complete understanding of their customers.
-A customer’s identity resolution is like the Holy Grail for any business, especially in today’s competitive world.
+More and more businesses online are realizing that to remain competitive, the one thing that will keep them ahead of the pack is a complete understanding of their customers.
+A customer's identity resolution is akin to the Holy Grail for any business, especially in today's competitive landscape.

 What is Identity Resolution?